espenmn/zopeskel.diazochildchildtheme/README.rst

 installing your package.
 So, they won't affect Plone installations where this package is not installed.

-A sample override for the Plone footer is included.
-Delete it if you don't need it.

 For details on template overrides, see the documentation for `z3c.jbot
 <https://pypi.python.org/pypi/z3c.jbot>`_.